wesley-dean-flexion/handbook/_pages/how-we-work/account-manager.md

 ---
 title: Account Management at 18F
+sidenav: documentation
+subnav:
+  - text: Different roles at different times
+    href: '#different-roles-at-different-times'
+  - text: How should you work with your Account Manager?
+    href: '#how-should-you-work-with-your-account-manager'
+  - text: Resources for Account Managers
+    href: '#resources-for-account-managers'
 ---

 Account Managers (AMs) at 18F are the connective tissue across 18F projects that allow us to build long-term relationships with partners and consistently help 18F project teams deliver value.